dm999/powerslideremake/readme.md

 - [ogg/vorbis](https://www.xiph.org/) (only if PowerslideRemake_OPENAL ON)
 - [ogg/vorbis cmake](https://github.com/Iunusov/OGG-Vorbis-CMAKE) (only if PowerslideRemake_OPENAL ON)
 - [OpenCV](https://opencv.org/) AVIReadContainer class source code used to parse AVI header and extract encoded frame
-- [Cinepack codec](https://multimedia.cx/mirror/cinepak.txt) explanation of Cinepack decoding by Dr. Tim Ferguson used
+- [Cinepack codec](https://multimedia.cx/mirror/cinepak.txt) explanation of Cinepack decoding by Dr. Tim Ferguson

 Class diagram of source code presented in docs/ClassDiagram.graphml (use [yED](http://www.yworks.com/products/yed) to open)

 ### Run ###
-To run builded project you need to support original game assets (packed files - pf).
+To run the built project you need to support original game assets (packed files - pf).
 Game assets can be taken from original CD or bought at [GOG](https://www.gog.com/game/powerslide).
 You need to have: data.pf, gameshell.pf, store.pf (patch.pf is optional).
-Put them in the folder with builded application.
+Put them in the folder with the built application.
 **Important**: integrated graphics are not supported, please use discrete video card on PC.
 For android version you need to store pf files in <powerslide> folder of External Storage Directory (where DCIM located) of smartphone.

 ### Music ###
-There are sounds/music support available in project.
-To enable sounds/music project should be built with PowerslideRemake_OPENAL.
+There is sounds/music support available in project.
+To enable sounds/music the project should be built with PowerslideRemake_OPENAL.
 Put original CD tracks compressed as .ogg (vorbis) files into the same directory as .pf files.
 Name convention for files:
 track_0.ogg - main theme
 track_2-8.ogg - other tracks {dam track, sand blaster, speedway, devil`s elbow, mineshafted, freezer, urban brawl}